Niches|Riches|A Career Set Up to Make Money|Makes Life Easy!

 There was a time when condo conversions were very strong, and that was my niche for a couple of years.
 I actually participated in that phase myself by buying and converting four family homes.
 I made a score!

 I tested the water with buyers, and that lasted almost 4 months!
 It didn’t take me long to decide that I had no patience for buyers.
 I was a listing agent for my first year and will continue to be until I can’t find my way to the office!

 My career changed dramatically once I sold my first new home.
 I made the decision quickly to become more knowledgeable about new homes and land.
 I enrolled in a Building Construction program at Dean College and within two years completed all of the major courses in that program.
 I already had a degree in biology, so the purpose was not to secure another degree.
 It was to absorb as much knowledge of new construction as possible.

 After completing the courses, I sat for my Massachusetts Builders License (unrestricted,) and I maintained that license for 20 years.
 I stopped renewing it several years ago.
 The college-level courses enabled me to have detailed conversations with other builders about methods and materials.

 Hardiplank was a new product at that time, along with engineered wood.
 To be able to discuss modulus of elasticity of structural flooring members was not a typical conversation between other agents and builders.
 Those conversations resulted in “big points” in my column!!!!
 Builders always appreciate another seasoned eye and knowledgeable opinion to confirm their opinion.

 None of this information is new to ActiveRain members who know me.
-I have written about land, new homes and resale listings many times.
-I encourage agents to take courses to become educated with the niche area, and I always promote sharing information with others.
+I have written about land, new homes, and resale listings many times.
+I encourage agents to take courses to become educated in the niche area, and I always promote sharing information with others.
 It makes us all stronger.